r e a is an artist, curator, activist, researcher, cultural educator and creative thinker

 October 28 2019 , by Penelope Benton

-r e a is an artist, curator, activist, academic, cultural educator and creative thinker whose work draws on a legacy of lived experience and the impact of intergenerational trauma, grief and loss.
+r e a is an artist, curator, activist, researcher, cultural educator and creative thinker whose work draws on a legacy of lived experience and the impact of intergenerational trauma, grief and loss.

 database and e-reserach tool for art and design researchers